Phosphatidylserine: Biosynthesis

+Composition

 Phosphatidylserine is formed in bacteria (such as E. coli) through a displacement of cytidine monophosphate (CMP) through a nucleophilic attack by the hydroxyl functional group of serine.
 CMP is formed from CDP-diacylglycerol by PS synthase.
 Phosphatidylserine can eventually become phosphatidylethanolamine by the enzyme PS decarboxylase (forming carbon dioxide as a byproduct).
 Similar to bacteria, yeast can form phosphatidylserine in an identical pathway.

 In mammals, phosphatidylserine is instead derived from phosphatidylethanolamine or phosphatidylcholine through one of two Ca2+-dependent head-group exchange reactions in the endoplasmic reticulum.
-Both reactions require a serine but product an ethanolamine or choline, respectively.
+Both reactions require a serine but produce an ethanolamine or choline, respectively.
 These are promoted by phosphatidylserine synthase 1 (PSS1) or 2 (PSS2).
 Conversely, phosphatidylserine can also give rise to phosphatidylethanolamine and phosphatidylcholine, although in animals the pathway to generate phosphatidylcholine from phosphatidylserine only operates in the liver.

+Functions

+Cognitive function

+PS has been studied for its potential in improving memory, learning, and concentration.
+Supplementation with PS has been shown to have no effect in enhancing cognitive performance in the elderly and individuals with cognitive decline.

+Apoptosis

+PS plays a crucial role in the process of apoptosis (programmed cell death).
+During apoptosis, PS translocates from the inner leaflet of the cell membrane to the outer leaflet, serving as a signal for phagocytic cells to engulf the dying cell.

 Dietary sources

 The average daily phosphatidylserine intake in a Western diet is estimated to be 130 mg.
 Phosphatidylserine may be found in meat and fish.
 Only small amounts are found in dairy products and vegetables, with the exception of white beans and soy lecithin.
 Phosphatidylserine is found in soy lecithin at about 3% of total phospholipids.

 Table 1.
 Phosphatidylserine content in different foods.